Early Stopping Chain-of-thoughts in Large Language Models: Experiments

 \subsection{Sensitivity Analysis}

 We next study the sensitivity of ES-CoT to its two hyperparameters: the minimum run-length difference $d_{min}$ and the significance level of the t-test.

-\textbf{Effect of $d_{min}$.} Table \ref{tab:sensitivity} reports accuracy and average token usage for different values of $d_{min}$ with a fixed p-value of 0.5.
-As $d_{min}$ grows, both accuracy and the number of generated tokens rises steadily.
+\textbf{Effect of $d_{min}$.} Table \ref{tab:sensitivity} reports accuracy and overall compression rate for different values of $d_{min}$ with a fixed p-value of 0.1.
+We also report detailed results for each dataset with different values of $d_{min}$ in Table \ref{tab:dmin} in Appendix \ref{appendix:dmin}.
+It is shown both in Table \ref{tab:sensitivity} and \ref{tab:dmin} that both accuracy and compression rate rise steadily as $d_{min}$ grows.
 Intuitively, a larger threshold delays early stopping, allowing more steps before termination.
-In the limit, ES-CoT can match the accuracy of full CoT prompting, albeit at the cost of generating more tokens.
+In the limit ($d_{min}=40$), ES-CoT can match the accuracy of full CoT prompting, albeit at the cost of generating more tokens.
+For example, with QwQ, a value of $d_{min}=30$ achieves nearly the same overall accuracy as Naive while still reducing token usage by 6.75\%.
+On the other hand, when $d_{min}=5$, ES-CoT achieves a large token reduction, with a maximum overall CR of 69.11\%, indicating that 30.89\% are reduced.
 This demonstrates that ES-CoT behaves as a scalable decoding procedure: small $d_{min}$ favors efficiency, while larger $d_{min}$ favors accuracy.
+In comparison to prompt-based baselines (e.g., CoD, CCoT, and NoThinking), ES-CoT offers the flexibility to balance accuracy and token usage by simply adjusting the parameter.

-\textbf{Effect of the t-test significance level.} We also vary the p-values threshold in Line 11 of Algorithm~\ref{algo:es-cot} and analyze its impact.
-Specifically, we vary the p-value from 0.01 to 0.2.
-For each fixed p-value, we set $d_{min}$ to range from 3 to 20.
+\textbf{Effect of the t-test significance level.} We also vary the p-values threshold and analyze its impact.
+Specifically, we vary the p-value from 0.05 to 0.2.
+For each fixed p-value, we set $d_{min}$ to range from 5 to 40.
 A lower p-value enforces stricter statistical evidence, requiring larger jumps in run length to trigger early stopping.
-Figure \ref{fig:p-value} shows the tradeoff between accuracy and the number of tokens on GPQA across three LLMs.
+For space concerns, we report the results in Figure \ref{fig:pvalue1} and \ref{fig:pvalue2} in Appendix \ref{appendix:additional_results}.
 As shown, for each LLM, the lines in different colors do not exhibit a significant difference.
 This demonstrates that ES-CoT remains robust across a wide range of p-values, indicating $d_{min}$ is the dominant parameter governing the cost-accuracy balance.
-We refer readers to Appendix~\ref{appendix:additional_results} for results on additional datasets, where we reach similar conclusions across all datasets and LLMs.